Florida, Mississippi and Alabama declare emergencies ahead of storm Alberto

 A tropical storm watch is in effect for parts of Mississippi and Alabama, meaning the conditions for a full storm are possible in the next 48 hours.

-The early storm doesn't necessarily mean hurricane season will be as busy as last year's though.
-The season is likely to be "near or above normal," according to the hurricane center.
+The early storm doesn't necessarily mean it will be a busier-than-usual hurricane season though.
+The season is likely to be near or above normal, the official National Hurricane Center said.

+CNN's Brandon Miller, Amir Vera and AnneClaire Stapleton contributed to this report.

 Related Content